AnswerCare

 What AI answering costs vs what it earns

-Compared to a receptionist ($3,400–4,200/month) or a traditional answering service ($150–300/month, message-only), AI answering at $199 flat is the highest-ROI option for small and solo trade operations.
+Compared to a receptionist ($3,400–4,200/month) or a traditional answering service ($150–300/month, message-only), AI answering is the highest-ROI option for home service operations of any size.

 The verdict